sysdiglabs/terraform-icp-aws/README.md

 terraform apply
 ```

 This will kick off all infrastructure objects.
 Once the infrastructure is created, the installation runs silently on the boot master (i.e. `icp-master01`) until it completes.
-To monitor the installation, you can provision a bastion host which is placed on the public subnet and use it as a jumpbox into the `icp-master01` host.
+To monitor the installation, you can provision a bastion host which is placed on the public subnet and use it as a jumpbox into the `icp-master01` host by updating `variables.tf` and setting the number of bastion nodes to 1.
 The installation output will be written to `/var/log/cloud-init-output.log`.
+Bastion hosts are not required for normal operation of the cluster.

 When the installation completes,  the `/opt/ibm/cluster` directory on the boot master (i.e. `icp-master01`) is backed up to S3 in a bucket named `icpbackup-<clusterid>`, which can be used in master recovery in case one of the master nodes fails.
 It is recommended after every time `terraform apply` is performed, to commit the `terraform.tfstate` into git so that the state is stored in source control.